grokify/vulnerable-jar/README.md

 **Files:**
 - `spotbugs-findsecbugs_raw.xml` - Original SpotBugs XML output
 - `spotbugs-findsecbugs_converted.json` - Converted with file/line extraction
-- `semgrep-owasp-top-ten.json` - Native Semgrep JSON output
-- `semgrep-security-audit.json` - Native Semgrep JSON output
+- `semgrep.json` - Combined Semgrep JSON output (OWASP Top Ten, Security Audit, and Java rulesets)
-- `semgrep-java.json` - Native Semgrep JSON output
+- `combined-findings.xlsx` - Govex-generated Excel file merging SpotBugs and Semgrep findings

 Artifacts are retained for 30 days and can be downloaded from the Actions tab.

 **Why conversion?** SpotBugs XML is converted to JSON to extract and structure findings with file paths, line numbers, priority, category, and messages in an easily parseable format.
-Both raw and converted formats are provided.
+The Govex XLSX file provides a unified view of all findings from both tools for easier analysis and reporting.

 ## Building